TsukiGva2/pfn/README.md

     $ go run .

-this will start a repl where you can type some code, it is pretty simple, type some code and when you're done, type "run", or, if you want to run single lines, type "auto", and, when you're done, type "exit" or CTRL-C
+this will start a repl where you can type some code, it is pretty simple, type some code and when you're done, type "run", or, if you want to transpile single lines, type "auto".
+When you're done, type "exit" or CTRL-C

 you can also run code from a file with